jfdoyle3/pico-projects/README.md

 # Raspberry Pi Pico Projects
-Creating Project on the Raspberry Pico
+Creating Projects on the Raspberry Pico
 Some projects are from tutorials
 Learning how to get things working with Python code and components Have some experience with electronics from vocational school